-SINCE SEPTEMBER 15, 2009 All operators will have to have in their posses- proof of competency.
+SINCE SEPTEMBER 15, 2009 All operators will have to have in their possession on the boat or watercraft they are operating proof of competency.

 - These restrictions apply to the operation of a pleasure craft fitted with a motor, used for recreational purposes. - They also apply to non-residents operating a pleasure craft in Canadian waters for a period in excess of 45 consecutive days.
 The operator's card or an equivalent document issued to a non-resident by his State or his country will be considered proof of competency.